OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 ##### libimobiledevice

 On Linux and also macOS, you can alternatively use [libimobiledevice](https://www.libimobiledevice.org/ "libimobiledevice"), a cross-platform software protocol library and a set of tools for native communication with iOS devices.
-This allows you to install apps over an USB connection by executing ideviceinstaller.
+This allows you to install apps over a USB connection by executing ideviceinstaller.
 The connection is implemented with the USB multiplexing daemon [usbmuxd](https://www.theiphonewiki.com/wiki/Usbmux "Usbmux"), which provides a TCP tunnel over USB.

 The package for libimobiledevice will be available in your Linux package manager.
 On macOS you can install libimobiledevice via brew: